Print this page

 Dr Jo Caffery

-Jo specialises in developing linguistically and culturally appropriately capacity-building and research programs for women and youth.
+Jo specialises in developing linguistically and culturally appropriately capacity-building and research programs.
 Her research interests include empowerment for rural and remote women and youth, gender and development, linguistic and cultural diversity and mother-tongue education.
 She has extensive experience working with Indigenous people across Australia, Timor Leste, Pakistan, and Papua New Guinea.
-Jo is a UNESCO International Research Fellow for Community, Leadership and Youth Development and a founding member of UC CIRI (The University of Canberra Collaborative Indigenous Research Initiative).

 Click to view Staff Profile